shemetz/pf2e-extempore-effects/Readme.md

 # Features

 To use, select one or more tokens and then right-click on a message in the chat.
 An option, "Extempore Effect", should appear.
 Clicking that option will grant a new Effect to all controlled tokens.

 The Effect will have its name, description, level, traits, etc. match the message's item ("item" here being a spell, an action, a feat, a weapon, etc.).
 The duration will usually fit if possible (required some hardcoding and doesn't cover all bases).

 The image will fit the item too, but not if it's a "default image" (like the default feat icon or any of the simple 1/2/3-action icons).
 To avoid having several Effects with the same image (and avoid the boring default images), this module will either use the image of the original item's token/actor, or will randomly pick a simple colored image.

 As a bonus feature, right-clicking actual Effect messages will display an "Apply Effect" option to just apply that same effect to the controlled token.
 This is just a quality-of-life feature.

+### Holding Shift

+If you hold the Shift button, the effect's sheet will be opened up for you to see and edit, after being applied.

+This is useful if you want to quickly edit the effect - for example:

+- Rename Mirror Image to "Effect: Mirror Image **(3)**",
+- Rename Mummy Rot to "Effect: Mummy Rot **(stage 1)**"
+- Change Steal Shadow's duration from Unlimited to 2 hours.
+- Change Arsenic's image from the picture of a powder to a picture of deadly poison.

 ![](metadata/ee_demo_1.gif)